 The first step to treating cystic acne is determining the possible cause—and yes, there can be more than one.
 Here's a quick summary of the main triggers for cystic acne.

 A sign your cystic acne is hormonal is, in part, the placement of the majority of your pimples.
-If they run along the chin and jawline, they're most likely to be hormonal.
+If they run along the chin and jawline, they're most likely to be hormonal; meaning, they typically form in the same areas due to your oil production patterns.
 While plenty of face-mapping acne claims haven't been borne out through studies, this one is backed by research1.

 If you're someone who menstruates, breaking out around your cycle might be another sign.
 According to a survey, almost two-thirds of acne-prone women report having flares before or on their menses2 (more specifically in the "late luteal phase of the menstrual cycle" or after ovulation and right before you start bleeding).